goth-coder/tech-challenge2-g116/README.md

 2. **Configure environment variables:**

-Create a `.env` file at the project root:
+Rename the `.env.example` file to `.env` at the project root and fill in your Supabase database connection details and JWT secret:

 ```
 SUPABASE_HOST=your_host